 TFG is designed to be a relaxed and informal service for families, paticularly with toddlers and Primary School-aged kids.
 It is based around various creative arts activities, songs and other child-friendly activities.

 There is lots of movement (the children do not sit down for the whole service, but work round the various ‘activity stations’ around the church), so hopefully no-one gets bored!

 After the service is finished, there is some food for the children and adults to enjoy together.

-Will be a brilliant introduction to church for anyone who is not used to a more formal style of service.
-Please do join us from 10 October onwards.
+It is a brilliant introduction to church for anyone who is not used to a more formal style of service.
+Please do join us.